 In this article I address each spirit individually, starting with wine and beer, two common drinks people enjoy, and then moving on to liquors.
 Just keep in mind that alcohol is actually a poison, and your body actively tries to break it down, but we can consume poisons— for example oxalates— in moderation, without long-term consequences.
 Remember to never mix alcohol with any other substances, especially “downers” or depressants, which impact the nervous system much like alcohol does.

-Disclaimer: I’m not a doctor, and before you consume any alcohol, be sure to talk to your doctor about whether it is safe to take alongside any other medications you’re currently taking.
+Medical Disclaimer: I’m not a doctor, and before you consume any alcohol, be sure to talk to your doctor about whether it is safe to take alongside any other medications you’re currently taking.

 - Why Is There Histamine in Food & Drink?